 Carroll College is not only one of the top private Catholic liberal arts schools in the Pacific Northwest, but it is also more affordable than you may think.
 There are a number of financial resources available to students, including merit scholarships, need-based grants, federal work-study, and loans.
 Carroll's average financial aid package is $22,569.

-The Carroll College Net Price Calculator was created to help you get a quick estimate of your federal expected family contribution (EFC) so you can determine your true out-of pocket costs if you attend.
+The Carroll College Net Price Calculator was created to help incoming freshman level students to receive an estimate of your federal expected family contribution (EFC) so that you can determine your true, out-of pocket costs if you elect to attend Carroll.
 This calculator is designed to provide an estimate of your financial aid eligibility.
-Results are based on 2014-2015 Cost of Attendance figures and student aid eligibility requirements.
+Results are based on 2015-2016 Cost of Attendance figures and student aid eligibility requirements.
 You must complete the FAFSA (Free Application for Federal Student Aid) to receive an official financial aid package.

 Calculation of Costs: